 Chimpanzees in laboratories spend most of their time in solitary confinement, Wise told a packed courtroom.
 “The way we treat Hercules and Leo is the way we treat our worst human criminals.”

 The fact that Hercules and Leo had been granted a hearing was, Wise said, a partial victory in itself.

 At yesterday’s hearing, which lasted nearly two hours, Justice Jaffe heard procedural arguments from both sides regarding venue, standing, and whether or not she was bound by the decisions in earlier chimpanzee habeas corpus cases.

 She then asked the lawyers to address the substantive issues of the case – arguments that have never been fully heard in an English-speaking court before.

 Hercules and Leo are being held at Stony Brook University on Long Island so that researchers in the anatomy department can study the evolution of locomotion: how beings went from bent-leg to straight-leg creatures.

 “I’m not an anti-science person.
 I have a chemistry degree and am actually a very scientifically oriented person,” Wise said during his lecture tour, “but there is such a thing as right and wrong, and this in my mind is wrong.”

-Wise doesn’t call what he practices “animal welfare law” or “animal protection law”; he prefers to refer to call it “animal slave law”.
+Wise doesn’t call what he practises “animal welfare law” or “animal protection law”; he prefers to refer to it as “animal slave law”.
 The basis of the legal cases brought by the NhRP is the same as that underpinning cases brought on behalf of slaves in the 18th and 19th centuries.

 After yesterday’s hearing, Judge Jaffe gave no indication of exactly when or how she will rule, but a judgement is not expected before four weeks.
 Jaffe thanked both sides for what she called an “extremely interesting and well argued” proceeding and said she would be issuing a decision in due course.